monsoonmaelstrom/book2/book2.md

 “Yes, of course.
 He came to collect her last night.”

 “You knew?
 And you let him *take* her?”
+I growl.

 “Yes.
 She’s on her way to fulfill her destiny.
 As she should be.
 Now, I’m very busy.
-You can see yourself out,” she tells me as she stands and heads toward the door, turning her back on me in dismissal.
+You can see yourself out,” she states as she stands and heads toward the door, turning her back on me in dismissal.

 Without thinking, I pick up the bronze statue, and hurl it at her head with the full force of my anger behind it.
 It hits her skull with a disturbing thwack before falling to the ground with a hard thud as it hits the carpet.
 Alexandria follows quickly, sinking to her knees before falling face first onto the floor.